 Recording a single channel at minimum rate to a binary file, this gives you approximately 4 months of recording to internal storage, up to 2.5 years to an SD card.

 The LI File Converter can be used to convert binary data from a .li file into plain text data in .CSV (comma-separated values) format, or to a MATLAB .mat file.
-You can download it on the utilities page.

 If you only need the data itself, simply type “load yourfile.csv” at the MATLAB command prompt.
 CSV files generated by Moku:Lab’s Data Logger also contain a text header with information about when the data was recorded, the instrument settings, and what each column in the data represents.
 If you want to import this metadata as well, use the command “moku = importdata(‘yourfile.csv’)”